Meadosc/haxo/Readme.md

 -  -------------  ------  --------------------------
 ```

-- rpm packagees with versions and licenses
+- rpm packages with versions and licenses

 ```bash
 -  -------------------------    ----------  ------------------